Meeting Nikaïa

-The Meeting International de Nice "Nikaïa is an annual one-day outdoor track and field meeting at the Stade Charles-Ehrmann in Nice, France.
+The Meeting International de Nice, also known as the Meeting Nikaïa, is an annual one-day outdoor track and field meeting at the Stade Charles-Ehrmann in Nice, France.
 First held on 16 August 1976, it was held in June or July each year until 2001, when the meeting folded due to financial reasons.
 It was part of the IAAF Grand Prix circuit from 1998 to 2001.
 It was revived on 17 June 2023 as a Bronze-level World Athletics Continental Tour meeting.